 The country specific fixed effects on trade balance of Nepal indicate the amount of trade balance due to country specific time invariant variables.
 The estimated result from the above table shows that except Brazil, China and India all the country specific fixed effects are statistically significant.
 Among 20 trade partner countries, 11 countries have negative country specific effect, whereas 9 countries have positive country specific effect on trade balance of Nepal.
-Negative country specific effect indicates increase in trade deficit due to correspondent country's time invariant variables, whereas positive country's time invariant variables.
-Thus, policy concern can be to increase trade with the countries that have positive country specific fixed effects on trade balance because that will improve trade balance by increasing export and decreasing import; at the same time impact of other time variant factors also should be considered to have positive net impact.
+Negative country specific effect indicates increase in trade deficit due to correspondent country's time invariant variables, whereas positive country specific effect indicates decrease in trade deficit due to correspondent country's time invariant variables.
+Thus, policy concern can be to increase trade with the countries that have positive country specific fixed effects on trade balance because that will improve trade balance by increasing export and decreasing import, at the same time impact of other time variant factors also should be considered to have positive net impact.

 Among the 20 countries, Bangladesh has highest negative fixed effect whereas USA has highest positive fixed effect.
-The country fixed effect for Bangladesh is estimated at -22,37,299 that is significant at 1 percent level, indicating that time invariant factors of Bangladesh is expected to increase trade deficit of Nepal by 22,37,299 thousands of USD than that of Australia.
-In other words, trade deficit of Nepal increases by 2,101,58810 thousands of USD due to fixed factors of Bangladesh.
-Similarly, the country fixed effect for USA is estimated as 2,960,144 that is also significant at 1 percent level, indicates that time invariant factors of USD than that of Australia.
-In other words, trade balance of Nepal by 2,960,144 thousands of USD than that of Australia.
-In other words, trade balance of Nepal by 2,960,144 thousands of USD than that of Australia.
-In other words, trade balance of Nepal increases by 3,095,85511 thousands of USD due to fixed factors of USA.
+The country fixed effect for Bangladesh is estimated as -22,37,299 that is significant at 1 percent level, indicates that time invariant factors of Bangladesh is expected to increase trade deficit of Nepal by 22,37,299 thousands of USD than that of Australia.
+In other words, trade deficit of Nepal increases by 2,101,588 thousands of USD due to fixed factors of Bangladesh.
+Similarly, the country fixed effect for USA is estimated as 2,960,144 that is also significant at 1 percent level, indicates that time invariant factors of USA is expected to increase trade balance of

+Nepal by 2,960,144 thousands of USD than that of Australia.
+In other words, trade balance of Nepal increases by 3,095,855 thousands of USD due to fixed factors of USA.
 In the cases of country fixed effect of Bangladesh and USA, trade with Bangladesh deteriorates the trade balance whereas trade with USA improves.
 Thus, country fixed effect gives indication for proper trade policy to improve trade position of Nepal.